Chart Color Schemes

 The level of residential development activity in Beechboro was found to be higher than 90% of real estate markets across the country

-Beechboro averaged approximately 339 new dwelling approvals annually over the past five financial years, totalling 1698 homes.
-As of FY26104 approvals have been recorded.
-On average, three people moved to the area per new home constructed yearly between FY21 and FY25, indicating robust demand that supports property values.
-New homes were built at an average expected construction cost value of $353,000, which is below the regional average, suggesting more affordable housing options for buyers.
+Beechboro has averaged approximately 339 new dwelling approvals each year over the past five financial years, totalling 1698 homes.
+As of FY26159 approvals have been recorded.
+Over this period, an average of three people per year moved to the area for each new home constructed, indicating strong demand that supports property values.
+The average construction cost value of these new homes is $206,000, which is below the regional average, suggesting more affordable housing options for buyers.

-This year has seen $22.1 million in commercial approvals, demonstrating moderate levels of commercial development.
-Compared to Greater Perth, Beechboro has slightly more development, with 16.0% above the regional average per person over the past five years, reflecting strong developer confidence in the location.
-New development consists predominantly of detached dwellings (96.0%) and a smaller proportion of townhouses or apartments (4.0%), preserving the area's low density nature and attracting space-seeking buyers.
-With approximately 80 people moving to Beechboro per approval, it reflects a developing area.
+In FY26, there have been $22.1 million in commercial approvals, demonstrating moderate levels of commercial development.
+Compared to Greater Perth, Beechboro has slightly more development, with 16.0% above the regional average per person over the five-year period, reflecting strong developer confidence in the location.
+The majority of new developments consist of detached dwellings (96.0%), with townhouses or apartments making up the remaining 4.0%, preserving the area's low-density nature and attracting space-seeking buyers.
+With approximately 80 people per approval, Beechboro reflects a developing area.

-Future projections indicate that Beechboro is expected to add around 6181 residents by 2041.
-At current development rates, new housing supply should comfortably meet demand, providing good conditions for buyers and potentially supporting growth beyond current population projections.
+According to the latest AreaSearch quarterly estimate, Beechboro is projected to add 6184 residents by 2041.
+At current development rates, new housing supply should comfortably meet demand, providing good conditions for buyers and potentially supporting population growth beyond current projections.

 Frequently Asked Questions - Development